Brown, Sheena D.

-Dr. Sheena D. Brown-Waller is a Clinical Assistant Professor and Coordinator of Program Assessment and Research in the Department of Physician Assistant Studies in the College of Health Professions.
+Dr. Sheena D. Brown is a Clinical Assistant Professor in the Department of Physician Assistant Studies in the College of Health Professions.
 She joined the Mercer University faculty in 2014.

-Dr. Brown-Waller has over 15 years of translational and clinical research experience in the areas of pediatric asthma, health disparities, and alcohol–induced lung injury.
+Dr. Brown has over 15 years of translational and clinical research experience in the areas of pediatric asthma, health disparities, and alcohol–induced lung injury.

-Dr. Brown-Waller’s current teaching responsibilities include Concepts in Medical Science, Biostatistics for Clinicians, Evidence Based Medicine for Clinical Practice, and Senior Seminar.
-Dr. Brown-Waller also serves as the Principal Investigator and Project Director of the College of Health Professions’ HRSA-funded Primary Care Training and Enhancement Grant.
+Dr. Brown’s current teaching responsibilities include Concepts in Medical Science, Biostatistics for Clinicians, Evidence Based Medicine for Clinical Practice, and Senior Seminar.
+Dr. Brown also serves as the Principal Investigator and Project Director of the College of Health Professions’ HRSA-funded Primary Care Training and Enhancement Grant.

-Dr. Brown-Waller has received various honors and awards, including the PAEA Leadership Development Workshop Scholarship (2015), American Thoracic Society Minority Trainee Development Scholarship (2013), and NIH Loan Repayment Program Award (2011).
+Dr. Brown has received various honors and awards, including the PAEA Leadership Development Workshop Scholarship (2015), American Thoracic Society Minority Trainee Development Scholarship (2013), and NIH Loan Repayment Program Award (2011).